gunjanjaswal/Awesome-Public-Free-Apis/README.md

 _Last updated: September 08, 2025_

-## :handshake: How to Contribute to This API Collection
+## :handshake: How to Contribute to this API Collection

 We welcome contributions from the community!
 Here's how you can help: